r4victor/tenthousandmeters/content/blog/python_bts_10.md

 Each index to the `entries` array takes 1, 2, 4 or 8 bytes depending on the size of the hash table.
 In any case it is much less than 24 bytes taken by an entry.
 As a result, empty buckets take less space, and dictionaries become more compact.
 Of course, the `entries` array should have extra space for future entries as well.
 Otherwise, it would have to resize on every insert.
 But CPython manages to save space nonetheless by setting the size of the `entries` array to 2/3 of the size of the hash table and resizing it when the hash table resizes.

-This optimization has other benifits too.
+This optimization has other benefits too.
 Iteration over a dictionary became faster because entries are densely packed.
 And dictionaries became ordered because items are added to the `entries` array in the insertion order.

 ### Shared keys